Operation Stream: Strength and losses

 According to Russian officials, 800 fighters were engaged in crawling the pipeline.
-The War Zone reprints reports of total of 100 Russian soldiers participating, although Ukrainian sources report up to 100 soldiers as emerging from the pipe near Sudzha.
-According to Ukrainian military, Russian losses were heavy, with some suffocating in the pipe, and only 90 surviving the crawl, the exit and making it into Sudzha.
+The War Zone reprints reports of total of 100 Russian soldiers participating, although Ukrainian sources report up to 100 soldiers emerging from the pipe near Sudzha.
+According to the Ukrainian military, Russian losses were heavy, with some suffocating in the pipe, and only 90 surviving the crawl, the exit, and making it into Sudzha.

 Analysis

 The operation was deemed a "surprise operation" by Russian media.

 The pipeline infiltration maneuver allowed Russian forces to bypass Ukrainian defenses generally undetected.
 The covert nature of the operation highlighted Russia's evolving battlefield tactics and reflected the role unconventional warfare has in modern conflict, according to the publication Firstpost.

 The War Zone online magazine called the pipeline raid an "extraordinary mission" and wrote that although its results were not immediately clear, it highlighted the importance for Russian authorities to expel Ukrainian forces from the Kursk region.
 The publication Meduza noted that during the operation, Russian troops entered the rear of Ukrainian positions, although the data on how successful the operation was is contradictory.
 Radio Liberty highlighted the fact that after 8 March, Ukrainian troops lost significant territory in the Kursk region amid collapsing defence lines, and on 13 March, the Russian Ministry of Defense announced the return of control over Sudzha.

 The New York Times noted that while the pipeline raid was controversial, it coincided with breakthroughs in Ukrainian defenses by Russian troops in several areas of the Kursk region.

 According to military analyst Pasi Paroinen from Black Bird Group, although the exact number of participants in the operation cannot be estimated, the raid led to confusion and disarray in the ranks of the Ukrainian Armed Forces and probably triggered a retreat.